 The one phase she recommends avoiding is probably pretty obvious to most: that aforementioned luteal, or PMS phase.
 “This is going to be a time where your blood sugar is lower, your tendency for anxiety and depression is heightened, and you’re going to feel a little off and moody,” she says.
 “Not to mention the fact that if you haven’t addressed your period issues, you’re going to be dealing with PMS and bloating and breakouts, and that’s no good when you’re getting married.”
 The luteal phase, she explains, tends to be the time in their cycle when women feel the least confident.
 Yikes.

-Her recommended course of action revolves around the supplement regimen she’s created specifically for this purpose, including B vitamins, omega-3s, and probiotics to control breakouts and other signs of PMS.
+Vitti recommends a course of action that revolves around the supplement regimen she’s created specifically for this purpose, including B vitamins, omega-3s, and probiotics to control breakouts and other signs of PMS.